kuiper2000/chaos_and_predictability/_sources/week3/week3.md

 \frac{dX_i}{dt}=\sum_{m,n}a_{imn}X_mX_n+\sum_{m}b_{im}X_m+c
 \end{align*}
 ```
 With the chosen parameters, he found some non-periodic behaviors for this set of equations.
-However, it is too complicated to boil down (and later in his career, he found it's impossible to simplify this equation).
+However, it was too complicated to boil down (and later in his career, he found it's impossible to simplify this equation).
 So...Ed continued searching for a much simpler system.
-His effort bore fruits, when he visited Barry Saltzman in 1961 {cite}`saltzman1962finite`.
+His effort bore fruits when he visited Barry Saltzman in 1961 {cite}`saltzman1962finite`.
 Barry showed him 7 equations representing the convective system, where most of them showed periodic behavior except one refused to settle down.
-This is the famous Rayleigh-Bernard convection{cite}`rayleigh1916lix`, also the starting point of the famous Lorenz 63 model.
+This was the famous Rayleigh-Bernard convection{cite}`rayleigh1916lix`, also the starting point of the famous Lorenz 63 model.

 :::{note}
 Equation {eq}`eq16` is so-called Lorenz 96 model{cite}`lorenz1996predictability`, which describes non-linear waves propagating in a single zonal band.
 More details will be provided next week.
 One reason making it impossible to simplify is that when we try to solve the linearnized {eq}`eq16` (stability test, see week 7), it will lead a polynomial equation with orders higher than 5 (i.e., $\sum_{n=1}^{N} a_n x^n$ where N$\geq 5$.
 According to [Galois theory](https://en.wikipedia.org/wiki/Galois_theory), there is no analytical solution for a polynomial equation with order higher than 5 (or can't be represented with the existing math symbols such as +,-, X, / or $()^{\frac{1}{n}}$ ($\forall n\in N$) without introducing the concept of infinity).